 Health conditions are generally quite good in Panama and it’s highly unlikely that you’ll contract any diseases while traveling here.
 In fact, the country has not had a single case of yellow fever since 1974, polio since 1972, diphtheria since 1981, and cholera since 1993.
 Panama has clean drinking water throughout most of the country and its towns are well stocked with doctors and pharmacies.

+Because of Panama's tropical climate, insects are somewhat prevalent, but don't let this deter you from visiting this amazing country.
 One of the easiest ways to avoid illness is to protect yourself from insect bites.
 This is especially important if you’ll be spending time in rural areas.
 Use insect repellent, wear long-sleeved shirts and long pants, and sleep in screened-in rooms.
 This should keep you bug free.

 Before your trip, visit a travel doctor for any necessary vaccinations or antimalarial medication.
 Antimalarial medication needs to be started at least a week before traveling, so plan in advance.
 For the most up-to-date information on health conditions in Panama, visit the Center for Disease Control’s (CDC) website, www.cdc.gov/travel.

 The type of vaccinations you may want will largely depend on where you plan to go.
 Travelers staying within Panama City and the Panama Canal area won’t need much, while those planning on trekking through the jungle will want more extensive protection.
-Note that vaccinations can change, so again, it’s best to check out the current requirements through the CDC or with a doctor.
+Note that vaccinations can change, so it’s best to check out the current requirements through the CDC or with a doctor.

 Visitors to Panama should have their routine immunizations up-to-date, including tetanus-diphtheria and measles-mumps-rubella.
 The CDC also recommends travelers be vaccinated against hepatitis A, hepatitis B, and typhoid fever.
 Those who plan to spend time in rural areas should be vaccinated against rabies and yellow fever, and may want to take an antimalarial medication.
 Travelers coming from an area where yellow fever is endemic – including tropical South America and sub-Saharan Africa – should have proof of yellow-fever vaccination.